Time-reversal-symmetry breaking and unconventional pairing in the noncentrosymmetric superconductor La$_{7}$Rh$_{3}$: Conclusion

-In conclusion, our results indicate that the superconducting ground state in La$_{7}$Rh$_{3}$ breaks TRS while exhibiting an isotropic gap, similar to that of La$_{7}$Ir$_{3}$.
+To summarize, our results indicate that the superconducting ground state in La$_{7}$Rh$_{3}$ breaks TRS while exhibiting an isotropic gap, similar to that of La$_{7}$Ir$_{3}$.
 A symmetry analysis shows that there are only two distinct candidate pairing phases consistent with TRS breaking, one of which gives rise to nodal lines and, hence, is disfavored by our observations.
 General energetic considerations indicate an unconventional pairing mechanism.
-Further experimental work on single crystals, coupled with theoretical work, is required to fully unravel the microscopic nature of superconductivity in this important family of materials.
+Further experimental work on single crystals, coupled with theoretical studies, is required to fully unravel the microscopic nature of superconductivity in this important family of materials.

-R.~P.~S.\ acknowledges Science and Engineering Research Board, Government of India for the Ramanujan Fellowship through Grant No. SR/S2/RJN-83/2012.
-M.~S.~acknowledges support from the German National Academy of Sciences Leopoldina through grant LPDS 2016-12.
-We thank ISIS, STFC, UK for the Newton funding and beamtime to conduct the $\mu$SR experiments.